vendasta/content-style-guide/04-grammar-and-mechanics.md

 - 555-867-5309
 - +1-404-123-4567

-#### Temperature

-Use the degree symbol and the capital F abbreviation for Fahrenheit.

-- 98°F

 #### Time

-Use numerals and am or pm, with a space in between.
+Use numerals and am or pm, without a space in between.
 Don’t use minutes for on-the-hour time.

-- 7 am
+- 7am
-- 7:30 pm
+- 7:30pm

 Use a hyphen between times to indicate a time period.

 - 7am-10:30pm

 Specify time zones when writing about an event or something else people would need to schedule.
-Since Vendasta is in Atlanta, we default to ET.

 Abbreviate time zones within the continental United States as follows:

 - Eastern time: ET
 - Central time: CT